mncmilan/eZ430-Chronos/README.md

 # eZ430-Chronos
 This software enables acceleration data adquisition from eZ430-Chronos watch by Texas Instruments.
-It intends to capture human hand-movement, in order to create a new flight control system for drones (**CUBA** - Control for UAS Based in Accelerometers https://github.com/mncmilan/CUBA).
+It intends to capture human hand-movement, in order to create a new flight control system for drones (**CUBA** - Control for UAS Based on Accelerometers https://github.com/mncmilan/CUBA).
 If you want further information about the project, you can also check: http://steelhummingbird.blogspot.com.es/

 ## Requirements
 The code was tested with the following setup: